Alcohol Detox Clinic

 Ocean Recovery Centre is an alcohol detox clinic offering assisted alcohol rehab and alcohol detox services in Lancashire.
-We also offer treatment throughout the United Kingdom through our parent company, Rehab Clinics Group.
+We also offer treatment throughout the United Kingdom through our parent company, Step One Recovery.
 Undergoing an alcohol detox is the first step towards getting into recovery.
 Below, we answer many of the questions you may have regarding both alcohol detox and alcohol rehabilitation.
 We then provide contact details so you may get in touch and discover how we may help you.

 Can an Alcohol Detox Kill You?

 If you suffer from alcoholism, your brain chemistry is altered by the volume of alcohol you have consumed over the course of the years.
 When alcohol consumption is abruptly discontinued, you will begin to suffer from a range of alcohol-withdrawal symptoms.
 This is because chemicals in the brain begin to readjust.
 However, this readjustment in brain chemistry causes a range of withdrawal symptoms.
 These symptoms range in severity from discomforting to potentially life-threatening.

 At Ocean Recovery Centre, when you begin your inclient alcohol detox, you will be given medications that allow you to detox without risking potentially lethal withdrawal symptoms.
 We also supply you with healthy meals and a range of vitamins and other supplements that also act to ease alcohol withdrawal symptoms.

 When is Alcohol Detox Necessary at an Alcohol Detox Clinic?